MS-DOS 7: New features

 MS-DOS 7.0 adds support for long filename (LFN) using the VFAT file system, whereas earlier versions do not show long filenames even with a driver such as DOSLFN.
 It supports larger extended memory (up to 4GB) via its HIMEM.SYS driver.
 Various smaller improvements include enhanced DOS commands, more efficient use of UMB memory (COMMAND.COM and part of the DOS kernel are loaded high automatically), and using environment variables directly in the DOS command.

-MS-DOS 7.1 adds FAT32 support for larger than 2GB and up to 2TB per volume, and MS-DOS 7.0 and earlier versions of MS-DOS only support FAT12 and FAT16.
+MS-DOS 7.1 adds FAT32 support for larger than 2GB and up to 2TB per volume.
+MS-DOS 7.0 and earlier only support FAT12 and FAT16.
 Logical block addressing (LBA) is supported in MS-DOS 7 for accessing larger hard disks, unlike earlier versions which only supported cylinder-head-sector (CHS)-based addressing.
 Unlike MS-DOS 7.0, MS-DOS 7.1 recognizes a hard disk beyond the first 8.4GB.
 Year 2000 support was added to DIR command via the new /4 option.

 MS-DOS 7.x adds support for running the graphical interface of Windows 9x, which cannot be run on older MS-DOS releases.
 Even though VER command usually shows the Windows version, the MS-DOS version is also officially mentioned in other places.
 For example, Windows 95 OSR2 or Windows 98's VMM32.VXD file (renamed to VMM32.EXE) cannot be run directly on an earlier version of MS-DOS, or it will prompt the user to upgrade MS-DOS to version 7.1 or higher.
 In the case of Windows 95 RTM, the version number 7.0 is displayed in place of 7.1.